Sales prices and price calculation

 1.2.2.
 Saving the names in multiple languages

-After creating a new sales price, you can translate the name of the sales price into the required languages.
+After creating a sales price, you can translate the name of the sales price into the required languages.

 Translating a sales price: